yibie/org-include-inline/README.md

 2. Create include directives using any of these commands:
 - `M-x org-include-inline-insert-file` - Include an entire file
 - `M-x org-include-inline-insert-from-lines` - Include specific lines from a file
+- `M-x org-include-inline-insert-as-block` - Include file as a block (src, example, etc.)
+- `M-x org-include-inline-insert-named-block` - Include a named block from an Org file

+When using `org-include-inline-insert-named-block`, you can:
+1. Select an Org file containing named blocks
+2. Choose from a list of available named blocks (showing block type and language)
+3. The block will be included with its original type and properties

 3. Auto-refresh after modified the source file:
 - `C-c '` go to the source file.